konfoton/task_internship/README.md

 **RECALL@20: 0.8806**

 This indicated that adding a reranker had strong potential to significantly improve top-10 retrieval performance, which was confirmed in later experiments.

+# Latancy-quality trade-off
+Even though my best model is exceling at metrics it is crucial to note that that its avrege execution time 170.721314137854857 and 22786.79411764706 token usage for mutiple parrarel queries make it impracticall dut to api-rate-limit erros, which could be mitigated with greater funds.
+Then averge result would be approximetly 11 seconds also with summary.
+On the order hand slightly worse model with only meta data without qury expansion and re ranker acheive outstaining 0.04428429463330437 on average with small token usage associted only with length of query on average and 4 seconds with summary with aveerage 250 tokens usage